domgregori/tmobile_wifi_onoff/README.md

 - When turning on/off, the script takes quite awhile (1-2 mins) because the device is rebooting

 - This will turn the radio on/off for both 5ghz and 2.4ghz

+- This is for the KVD21 model device, not sure if it works on other devices